amer/resinfra/terraform/README.md

 After the process is finished you should be able to access the following dashboards:
 * Grafana Dashboard: http://<hetzner.gateway_ipv4_address>:3000
-* CockroachDB Dashboard: http://\<any public ip that is not a gateway\>:8080
+* Consul Dashboard: http://\<any public ip that is not a gateway\>:8500

-A full build of the infrastructure takes over 30 minutes because the azure gateway is very slow.
-You can deploy only a part of the infrastructure by using the `-target` parameter.
-This infrastructure should take less then 30 minutes to complete:
+To build only parts on the infrastructure run:
 ```
-terraform apply -target=module.hetzner -target=module.gcp -target=module.tooling
+terraform apply -target=module.hetzner -target=module.gcp
 ```

 ### Terraform modules